Migracode-Barcelona/old-syllabus-contents/js-core-3/week-10/lesson.md

 ## Logical bugs
 A logical bug is an error which means that even though the computer is able to carry out its instructions, it doesn’t act as the programmer intended or the user expects.

-> Exercise: This website ([https://kabaros.github.io/dom-ajax-repo-solution](https://kabaros.github.io/dom-ajax-repo-solution)) has *bugs*.
-Use Chrome Developer Tools to find out what is causing these issues.
+## Debugging with Chrome

-> Follow this tutorial about [Debugging with Chrome](https://developers.google.com/web/tools/chrome-devtools/javascript/)
+Follow this tutorial about [Debugging with Chrome](https://developers.google.com/web/tools/chrome-devtools/javascript/)

-> The terms "bug" and "debugging" are popularly attributed to Admiral Grace Hopper in the 1940s.[1]
-While she was working on a Mark II computer at Harvard University, her associates discovered a moth stuck in a relay and thereby impeding operation, whereupon she remarked that they were "debugging" the system
+Go back to the last Tracing Code exercises, put a breakpoint in the first line of code and debug line by line.

 # Good Design